• Skip to primary navigation

 5 - Asadero Cheese

-Have you ever tried Asadero cheese?
-If not, you’re in for a treat.
-This Mexican-style cheese boasts a creamy texture and mild flavor that pairs well with many dishes.
-It’s perfect for melting and has a similar stringy quality to Oaxaca.
+This Mexican-style cheese has a creamy texture and mild flavor that pairs well with many dishes (traditionally made from cow's milk and excellent for melting).
+It's perfect for melting and has a similar stringy quality to Oaxaca.

 6 - Fontina Cheese

 Fontina cheese is all about that rich, creamy vibe.
 It melts like a dream, making it perfect for those cozy meals.
-We tried swapping Oaxaca for Fontina, one-to-one, in our go-to recipes, and guess what?
-Knockout results every time.
-Fontina brings this subtle nutty taste that just kicks any dish up a notch.

 It absolutely rocks in grilled cheese sandwiches and as a pizza topper.
-Super easy to slice or shred, depending on what you’re up to.
-Curious about other cheese swaps?
-Check out this guide on Fontina cheese alternatives for some cool ideas.
-Plus, Fontina’s pretty easy to find in most grocery stores, so snagging some for your next cooking adventure is no sweat.
+Super easy to slice or shred, depending on what you're up to.

 7 - Gouda Cheese

 Gouda cheese is a rad substitute for Oaxaca because of its smooth texture and delicious taste.
 We use it one-for-one in our recipes and really love the extra punch of flavor it adds.
-Gouda has this slightly smoky thing going on that’s awesome in quesadillas, enchiladas, or even mac and cheese.

 It melts like a dream too, giving that gooey, stretchy cheese pull we all crave in our cheesy dishes.
 Plus, trying out new cheeses is always fun, right?
-For more on swapping in gouda and finding other great cheese alternatives, check out this cool guide.

 Frequently Asked Questions